Professional and Linguistic Assessments Board Exam

 Example topic: Musculoskeletal medicine

-A 55-year-old man presents to the clinic with a six-week history of worsening lower back pain.
-He describes the pain as a dull ache, occasionally sharp, radiating down his left leg.
-He reports experiencing some numbness in his left foot and difficulty in lifting it while walking.
-He denies any recent trauma, fever, or weight loss.
-On examination, there is reduced power in dorsiflexion of the left foot, decreased sensation in the left L5 dermatome, and a positive straight leg raise test on the left side.
-What is the most likely diagnosis?
+A 55-year-old male visits the clinic due to a six-week history of progressively worsening lower back pain.
+He describes the pain as a dull ache that occasionally turns sharp and spreads down his left leg.
+He mentions having numbness in his left foot and finds it difficult to lift his foot while walking.
+He denies any recent trauma, fever, or significant weight loss.
+On examination, there is decreased strength during dorsiflexion of the left foot, diminished sensation in the left L5 dermatome, and a positive straight leg raise test on the left side.
+What is the most probable diagnosis?

 InvestigationResult